PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

             Lagrange multiplier update
             ^^^
-            After all rounds of policy updates to the agent are complete, We will perform an update on the Lagrange multiplier that is:
+            After all rounds of policy updates to the agent are complete, we will perform an update on the Lagrange multiplier, that is:

             .. math::